---

-Compare Twitter and Reddit for finding B2B buyers.
-Learn which platform works best for your product, audience, and sales approach—with real signal examples.
+Compare X and online communities for finding B2B buyers.
+Which platform works best for your product, audience, and sales approach, with real signal examples.

 “Should we focus on Twitter or Reddit for finding leads?”